By Dr Natasha Andreadis, fertility specialist at City Fertility Sydney CBD

 It may be performed in conjunction with an antral follicle count (simple ultrasound) as a predictor of ovarian reserve.

 An AMH test is a good snapshot of current ovarian reserve.
-However, it is recommended to treat ‘normal results’ with caution and ongoing monitoring is wise as AMH levels decline at predictable rates.
+However, it is recommended to treat ‘normal results’ with caution, and ongoing monitoring is wise as AMH levels decline at predictable rates.
 Patients must also remember that egg reserve levels are only one of the many factors that can impact fertility.

 It is therefore essential for this test to be ordered by gynaecologists and fertility specialists who are trained to interpret the results and explain them in detail to the patient involved.
 It is important to note that many patients who have low AMH levels still fall pregnant.